 It’s springtime, which means it’s also time to get your hands dirty with yard work.
-For your plants to grow and your flowers to bloom, you’ll likely need fertilizer.
+You’ll likely need fertilizer for your plants and flowers to bloom.
 Did you know that you can DIY without using expensive and harsh fertilizers?
 Homemade fertilizer tends to be cheaper and safer than store-bought brands.

 What’s in a healthy plant diet?

 Plants, like humans, need a wide variety of nutrients to thrive.
 They need their non-mineral and mineral nutrients.
-Also like humans, if you give them too much or too little of a nutrient, they’ll become unhealthy.
-So, here’s an easy break down of what plants in your yard need.
+Also, like humans, they’ll become unhealthy if you give them too much or too little nutrients.
+So, here’s an easy breakdown of what plants in your yard need.
 Then, we have fertilizer recipes that you can try at home.

 Non-mineral Nutrients: Hydrogen-Oxygen-Carbon